Who is the world’s best micro artist?

 My most important piece of kit is my microscope.
 I use a Nikon SMZ25.
 This is a high resolution, high magnification flagship stereo microscope.
 It has a top of the range optical system with a foot pedal controlled zoom and focusing control.
 This particular feature enables me to hold my micro precision tools by hand under the microscope without the need to remove my hands to refocus or zoom in or out.

-Since November 2019, I have been developing my technical and artistic skills to become a master micro artist.
+I have developed technical and artistic skills to become a master micro artist.
 Mixing the colour palette is a craft all on its own.
 Some colours appear to change under the gaze of a powerful microscope, it takes dedication and experience to select the right tones and textures for each piece of art.

-It takes hundreds of hours using unique skills, patience and dedication to make a single piece of art, but seeing the look on people’s faces and their reactions makes it all worthwhile.
+It’s taken years of dedication using a unique skills, microscopic techniques, unlimited amounts of patience and super human effort to make every single piece of art.
+Once completed I love seeing the look on people’s faces and their astonished reactions when they see my art, it makes it all worth while.

-Everything connected with making microscopic artworks is hard and complex.
-It is a real challenge to control my hands and my breathing, let alone create something almost literally out of nothing.
+Making microscopic art is hard and complex and you are always moments away from disaster.
+I must slow my breathing down to steady my hands.
+I keep my heart rate as low as possible as a single twitch from my fingers can wreck months of work in an instant.
+It’s a real challenge to maintain concentration, to control my hands and my breathing, let alone create something almost literally out of nothing.
 Only when you look into the microscope for yourself can you really appreciate the magic, the intricate details and the depth of colour that photos simply fail to capture.

 I modify all of my equipment to help me refine my creations, from my tools to the microscope itself, everything is customised to help me create my art.